sveltejs/kit/documentation/docs/13-configuration.md

 When pages are prerendered, the CSP header is added via a `<meta http-equiv>` tag (note that in this case, `frame-ancestors`, `report-uri` and `sandbox` directives will be ignored).

 > When `mode` is `'auto'`, SvelteKit will use nonces for dynamically rendered pages and hashes for prerendered pages.
 Using nonces with prerendered pages is insecure and therefore forbidden.

+### endpointExtensions

+An array of valid file extensions for endpoint modules.

 ### files